smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/highlighting/README.md

 </details>

-## Response
+## 2. Response

-Currently the only supported behavior is to merge highlighted fields into source fields (we may provide an option to opt-out in the future).
-Fields present in the highlighted results but not in the source still get merged onto the source.
-For this approach to work, the highlighted fields must contain the entire field value (as opposed to only fragments), so we set [number_of_fragments](https://www.elastic.co/guide/en/elasticsearch/reference/current/highlighting.html#highlighting-settings) to `0` in the request.
-The exception being blob text fields which we default to return highlighted fragments instead of the entire highlighted value.
+Currently the only supported behavior is to merge highlighted fragments into `_source` (we may provide an option to opt-out in the future).
+For this approach to work, fragments must contain the entire field value, so we set [number_of_fragments](https://www.elastic.co/guide/en/elasticsearch/reference/current/highlighting.html#highlighting-settings) to `0` in the request.
+The exception being blob text fields which set `number_of_fragments` to something `> 0` since they're too big to highlight in their entirety.

-Before merging, highlighted results need to be transformed.
-Assumming `exact` to be a sub-field of `details`, the following rules apply:
+Assumming `exact` to be a sub-field of `details`, the following rules apply when transforming the highlight response:

 #### 1. Text fields

-The first fragments of each field (which should contain the entire field value because of `number_of_fragments: 0`) are merged into one value
+The first fragments of each field (which should contain the entire field value because of `number_of_fragments: 0`) are merged into a single fragment

 ```json
 {